Culture of Luxembourg: Music

 The wide general interest in music and musical activities in Luxembourg can be seen from the membership of the Union Grand-Duc Adolphe, the national music federation for choral societies, brass bands, music schools, theatrical societies, folklore associations and instrumental groups.
 Some 340 societies with over 17,000 individual members are currently represented by the organization.

 The two main venues for classical music in Luxembourg are the Philharmonie concert hall, home to the Philharmonie de Luxembourg orchestra, and the Grand Théâtre de Luxembourg with frequent performances of opera and ballet.
 Luxembourg's internationally recognized soloists include violinist Sandrine Cantoreggi, cellist Françoise Groben, pianists Francesco Tristano Schlimé and Jean Muller, and singer Mariette Kemmer.
 Among its contemporary composers are Camille Kerger, Claude Lenners, Georges Lentz (although he lives mainly in Australia), Alexander Mullenbach and Marcel Wengler.

+Composers such as Alexander Mullenbach provide key insights into the uniqueness of the cultural perspective of Luxembourgers: "One of the most important qualities of being a Luxembourger abroad is the fact that we have an affinity, linguistically and culturally, with both the German and French (and also Anglo-Saxon) culture.
+This allows us as Luxembourgers to have a different approach and access to these cultures, especially when working in the arts or cultural scene."

 Opera is frequently performed in Luxembourg City at the Grand Théâtre and in Esch-sur-Alzette at the Théâtre d'Esch as well as at the annual Wiltz festival.

 Brian Molko, singer/guitarist of rock band Placebo lived in Luxembourg for most of his life, where he learned to play various instruments such as guitar, piano and saxophone.
 Bassist Stefan Olsdal also lived there, the two of them met at school in Luxembourg but lost touch until they met again years later in London.
 One of the most influential Luxembourg bands of the last decades is Cool Feet, which performs old Luxembourgish songs.

-Luxembourg was a founding member of the Eurovision Song Contest and participated every year between 1956 and 1993, with the exception of 1959, although only eight of its 38 entries were performed by Luxembourgish artists.
-It won the competition five times (1961, 1965, 1972, 1973 and 1983), and hosted the contest four times (1962, 1966, 1973, and 1984).
+Luxembourg was a founding participant of the Eurovision Song Contest, and participated every year between 1956 and before it was relegated after the 1993, with the exception of 1959.
+Although Luxembourg was free to participate again in 1995, it chose not to return to the competition before 2024.
+It has won the competition a total of five times, 1961, 1965, 1972, 1973 and 1983 and hosted the contest in 1962, 1966, 1973, and 1984.
+Only nine of its 38 entries before 2024, and none of its five winning entries, were performed by Luxembourgish artists.
+On its 2024 return, this was, however, with a particular emphasis on promoting music and artists from Luxembourg.

+For modern popular music concerts, the neighborhood of Belval in Esch-Sur-Alzette hosts the venue of Rockhal, one of the largest venues for international Pop/Rock acts.
+For outdoor festivals, the city of Echternach has hosted the e-Lake Music Festival of electronic music the second week of every August since 1997.